coryVkeith/ViCAT_dev/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Tutorial
 Example data to generate all of the figures for a simulated viral mock community that has differential relative abundance in response to host background have been included in `CWD/test_data/`

+1. Navigate to `CWD/test_data/sim_resist/mock_reads/` to look at the simulated illumina data.
+The `profile.txt` includes the sample name only and two scripts must be edited to match the suffix of the files to include read information.
+This will be different for each run of ViCAT.
+    - `CWD/scripts/run_spades.sh` must be changed at lines 19 and 20 to match he suffix of the reads. `_R1.fastq` and `_R2.fastq` for each respective variable.
+    - `CWD/scripts/run_bowtie2.sh` must be changed at lines 18 and 19 to match the suffix of the reads. `_R1.fastq` and `_R2.fastq` for each respective variable.

 ## Quick Usage